mirage/mirage-www/tmpl/blog/ocaml-tls-api-internals-attacks-mitigation.md

 TLS the most widely deployed security protocol on the Internet and, at over 15 years, is also showing its age.
-As such, a flaw is a valuable commodity due to the commercial sensitive nature of data that is encrypted with TLS.
+As such, a flaw is a valuable commodity due to the commercially sensitive nature of data that is encrypted with TLS.
 Various vulnerabilities on different layers of TLS have been found - [heartbleed][] and others are implementation specific, advancements in cryptanalysis such as [collisions of